treysclark/MRTS-Dataset_ETL-Data-Analysis/README.md

 # ETL MRTS Data Analysis

-The goal of this project was to analyze the "Monthly Retail Trade Survey" dataset from the U.S. Census Bureau.
-Then present that analysis using data visualization tools.
+The goal of this project was to create a ETL pipeline of the "Monthly Retail Trade Survey" dataset from the U.S. Census Bureau.
+Then analyze the data using data visualization tools.
 The following report will present the findings and the steps taken from start to finish.
 The steps included the following:

 - Researching information about the dataset, such as the meaning of NAICS codes and the data gathering process
 - Extracting the dataset from an Excel workbook hosted on the U.S. Census website
-- Transforming the dataset so that extraneous columns and rows were excluded, coded values were translated, and disaggregated some rows, creating schemas and installation scripts
+- Transforming the dataset so that extraneous columns and rows were excluded and missing values were either dropped or interpolated
 - Loading the dataset into separate MYSQL tables, validating completeness and accuracy with source files
-- Querying the database using conditionals such "CASE" and "WHERE" statements, aggregating by
+- Querying the database using unions and conditionals such as "CASE" and "WHERE" statements, and aggregating columns
 - Examining trends, percentage of changes, and rolling time trends
 - Implementing smoothing techniques such as removing seasonality and using moving averages
 - Creating plots that compared different variables for different periods